 There are bridges, a pavilion, and an impressive entrance gate as well as a koi pond.

-The solitude and beauty of the garden is worth the trip alone.
+The solitude and beauty of the garden is with the trip alone.

-But if you have kids in tow they’re going to want to hit the zoo and Fun Town.
+But if you have kids in tow they’re going to want to hit the zoo or Fun Town.

 It may be a small zoo but it packs a lot into its five acres.
 It features native animals as well as species — more than a few of which are exotic — from around the globe.
 There are a number of endangered species that include the Black and White Ruffed Lemur as well as the Cotton Top Tamarin.

-Keep in mind animals are most active in the morning and late afternoon especially in days when the temperature heats up.
+Keep in mind animals are most active in the morning and late afternoon especially on days when the temperature heats up.

 The zoo is open daily from 10 a.m. to 5 pm. with the last admission at 4:30 p.m.
 Adults are $5, ages 3 to 13 are $3 and those under 2 are free.

-Next door is Fun Town at Micke Grove featuring 10 kiddie carnival rides such as a coaster, train, and tilt-a-whirl.
-Ticket rides can be bought individually or in a book.
+Next door is Fun Town at Micke Grove featuring 10 kiddie carnival, rides such as a coaster, train, and tilt-a-whirl.
+Ticket rides can be bought individually on in a book.
 The small amusement park is open 10 a.m. to 5 p.m. daily.
 Tickets are $2 while a book of 10 tickets is $18.
 An all-day wristband for groups of six or more kids is $19 each.
 For questions call 209 369-7330.

 My favorite Micke Grove Park destination is the San Joaquin County Historical Museum.

-The museum’s 18 acres include four historic buildings including the 1866 Calaveras School that periodically hosts school children to experience what the classroom was like 151 years ago as well as he 1848 home of the man who funded Stockton — Charles Weber.
+The museum’s 18 acres include four historic buildings including the 1866 Calaveras School that periodically hosts school children to experience what the classroom was like 153 years ago as well as he 1848 hoe of the man who funded Stockton — Charles Weber.

 There is also a children’s activity area.